Mythology, like the severed head of Orpheus, goes on singing even in death and from afar. — Carl Kerenyi

 The dedicated Orphics of whatever period in history not merely acted the dramatic portrayals of their "dismembered" god but lived the symbolic immersion in matter and the later ascent into perfected, self-conscious awareness of divinity.

-(Reprinted from Sunrise magazine, February/March 1989.
+(From Sunrise magazine, February/March 1989.
 Copyright © 1989 by Theosophical University Press.
 Revised from paper read at the Mythology Conference held February 14-15, 1987, convened by Jerry J. Hejka-Ekins, President, Southern California Federation of Lodges, TS [Adyar].)